ianvhorn/Double-Bottom-Classifier-/README.md

 # Double-Bottom-Classifier-
 FOR A DEMONSTRATION:
-  Download the DEMO file and inside the
+  Download the TechnicalAnalysisCNN.zip folder and unzip.

 This repository contains peripherial code and a convolutional neural network for identifing double bottoms in stock pricing.
+Run DEMO.py inside the files folder.
+All libraries listed at the top of the file must be installed.
+This project is based on a peak classifier CNN created by Ian Van Horn and Mason Brady for classifing optical-eletrical signals.
+Data for this project was annotated by Justin Kane.

 Code files:

   Model2:
     Containes the arcatecture for the detection CNN.
 Also containes a basic evaluation code for precision/recall and confusion matrix.